Niall-Keating/Notes/Work/Lvlogics/Differences Matrix.md

 ---

 # Cloud Differences Matrix
-This page is to develop a matrix/table that highlights the differences between [EDGE Insights] master and the
+This page is to develop a matrix/table that highlights the differences between [EDGE Insights] master and the DMS running lvlogics.firmwave.com.
+This table is based on the information gathered in [[Cloud Upgrade Planning]].

 ## Differences between Lvlogics and Master Codebase(Apps)

 Alarms: